 So you need to pace yourself.
-Take regular breaks.
-For example, don't save up most of your leave until shortly before retirement.
+Take regular breaks in order to recharge your batteries, enabling you to return to work refreshed and focused.
+Don't save up most of your leave until shortly before retirement.

 Develop and maintain those positive personal relationships that you have with your partner, relatives and/or friends (i.e., not with toxic people), and have as much social interaction as possible to avoid isolation: see Prof Trevor Waring, "A Balanced Life is Good for Business", Law Society Journal, May 2002, pp 66-68.
 For balance, have some friends and interests outside the law.